Feb 4, 2022 by Alexandre Croix | 2496 views

 AMC will process for a few seconds or a few minutes.
 It depends on the number of pages you have.
 As shown in the following figure, AMC displays different columns:

 In the previous figure, the MSE is good for the three copies.
-The sensitivity is perfect for the copy 1 and 3 (the checkboxes were coloured) but around 5 for copy 2 (checkboxes ticked).
-AMC allows the teacher to manage manually some potential detection error.
+The sensitivity is perfect for copy 1 (the checkboxes were coloured) but bigger than 9 for copies 2 and 3 (checkboxes ticked).
+AMC allows the teacher to manage manually some potential detection errors.
 If the sensitivity is a little bit too high, select the copy and click on the Zoom button.
-If a correction is needed (a checked box in the unchecked category or the opposite), simply drag-and-drop the box in the correct category.
+If a correction is needed (a checked box in the unchecked category or the opposite), simply drag-and-drop the box into the correct category.

 The purpose of the third tab (Marking) is to compute the score of each copy and associate the mark to a specific student.